EightMedia/styleguide.js/README.md

 Adds this file to the export.
 You can use this to load scripts like Modernizr into the page.

+`collectYaml( source )`

+Collect the Yaml data comments in the given source.
+Is used internally, but can be used for your own magic.

 `renderToFile( dest_file, [template='template/index.jade'] )`

-Render the styleguide to this file, with the given jade template.
+Render the styleguide to this file, with the given template.
+By default the Jade template engine is used.
+You can change this by settings the `engine` property of the instance.
+See the docs of [Consolidate.js](https://github.com/visionmedia/consolidate.js) for available options.

 ### Grunt task